find answers to our frequently asked questions here

 How do you get to the forest site?

-We will walk to the forest site each day from the entrance to Stoke Park Estate adjacent to the Lockleaze Youth and Playspace BS7 9TB.
+We will walk to the forest site each day from the entrance to Stoke Park Estate adjacent to the Lockleaze Youth and Playspace BS7 9TD.
 We are just a 5 minute walk across the meadows (at a 3 year old pace) to our regular log circle.
-We cross only one road to get back to our indoor base at the end of the day.
 We operate an adult to child ratio of 1:4 for our 2 year olds and 1:5 for our 3-4 year olds.

 How do you keep my child safe if there are no fences to the site?

 Safeguarding is of utmost importance to us.
 The standard adult to child ratio at this age is 1:13 however we will be operating at 1:4 (for two year olds) and 1:5 (for three year olds) so we can always have a line of sight to your child.
 We will set boundaries to our site each morning using stakes and signs (and often determined by the children) to ensure everyone is kept safe.
 All children will be wearing their brightly coloured waterproofs so they are easy to spot.
-We also use the mantra 'One, two three, run to me!' to encourage our key children to return to their key person when it's time to come together.
-We also operate a golden rule whereby children must always be able to see a Little Foxes Adult.
+We also operate a golden rule that we go through everyday, whereby children must always be able to see a Little Foxes Adult.

 Can members of the public access the site?

-We have booked our forest site/s through Bristol City Council and so it will be exclusively for our use.
-Whilst members of the public such as dog walkers etc will have access to the Estate as a whole, our particular site is signed so they generally respect our space.
+We have booked our forest site/s through Bristol City Council.
+Whilst members of the public such as dog walkers etc will have access to the Estate as a whole, our particular sites are signposted with our boundary signs so they generally respect our space.
 Our adult to child ratio also ensures the children are kept safe.

 How do we feed the children in the forest?

 We are absolutely passionate about food and providing children with fresh, healthy and wholesome home cooked meals.
-Unless we are on a trip or visiting other areas in Stoke Park we cook lunch on the fire each day and the children will have plenty of opportunity to get involved in the food preparation and cooking process.
+Our chef Claire cooks a warm and healthy meal for the children and brings it to them to eat in the forest.
 To see a sample menu click here.

 Any more questions?